Technologicat/mcpyrate/README.md

 ### Walk an AST

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walkers.Walker`](walkers.md), a zen-minimalistic AST walker base class, with a state stack and a node collector.
+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walkers.Walker`](walkers.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.

 ### Distinguish how the macro is called